Masks and Face Coverings

 Face coverings are just one tool in our COVID-19 prevention toolkit.

 Combined with other tools like staying home, hand washing, and physical distancing, they may help slow the spread of COVID-19.
+Individuals should wear a face covering even if they don’t have a fever or other symptoms of COVID-19.
+This is because of evidence that people with COVID-19 can spread the disease even before they have symptoms.

 How to choose a face covering: